Save Time and Money by Avoiding the Courtroom

 In addition, both methods allow you to build a more positive, post-divorce relationship, which can be especially beneficial if you and your spouse have children together.

 Collaborative divorce emphasizes out-of-court resolution for a more civil and straightforward approach.
 A typical collaborative divorce can take between three to nine months to complete.
 During this process, each spouse hires a divorce attorney trained in the collaborative law process.
 The role of the lawyer is to represent the best interests of their client while supporting the collaborative process.

 Our team has the training to help you reach an agreement that protects your best interests as well as those of your children.

 You and your spouse, along with your respective attorneys and a neutral mediator, will meet in a neutral location, such as a conference room, to discuss all aspects of your divorce.
 Our collaborative law attorneys, Donna Smiedt and Desaray Muma, can act either as attorney or mediator during this process.
-Depending on your needs, we can also help you find additional experts to assist with the process.
+Depending on your needs, a family law attorney can also help you find additional experts to assist with the process.
 These experts may include:

 - Financial professionals